crosstool-NG Internals

 At your discretion.
 Note however that to avoid name-clashing, such

-options shall be prefixed with ARCH_%arch%
+options shall be prefixed with ARCH_%arch%.

 Note